'Hands Up, Don't Shoot' Examines What Led To Ferguson And Baltimore Protests

 Your purchase helps support NPR programming.
 How?

-If the last five or so years have taught America anything about policing, it's that a lack of trust between police and communities of color is an ongoing problem.
+If the past five or so years have taught America anything about policing, it's that a lack of trust between police and communities of color is an ongoing problem.
 But why?

-In her tightly focused and morally important book, Hands Up, Don't Shoot, Jennifer E. Cobbina, associate professor in the School of Criminal Justice at Michigan State University, analyzes how the deaths of Michael Brown and Freddie Gray at the hands of police resulted in sustained protests in Ferguson, Missouri and in Baltimore — and how we got there.
+In her tightly focused and morally important book, Hands Up, Don't Shoot, Jennifer E. Cobbina, associate professor in the School of Criminal Justice at Michigan State University, analyzes how the deaths of Michael Brown and Freddie Gray at the hands of police resulted in sustained protests in Ferguson, Mo., and in Baltimore — and how we got there.

 What recommends the book in part is that, unlike many academic books, it doesn't presume prior knowledge on the part of the reader.
-To her credit, Cobbina is careful to establish historical and cultural context for the deep-seated distrust so many African Americans feel toward law enforcement in a way that makes the book accessible to a wide readership (a paperback version is available for a significantly less price than the hardcover).
+To her credit, Cobbina is careful to establish historical and cultural context for the deep-seated distrust so many African Americans feel toward law enforcement in a way that makes the book accessible to a wide readership (a paperback version is available for a significantly lower price than the hardcover).

-She begins with the historically unjust, power-imbalanced relationship African Americans have had with the police, writing that the "relationship between Blacks and law enforcement has been contentious throughout American history...Faced with the threat of slave insurrection and the chronic problem of slaves fleeing captivity, many state legislatures in the South in the 1700s passed restrictive laws controlling and regulating the movement of slaves through what was known as 'slave patrol.'"
+She begins with the historically unjust, power-imbalanced relationship African Americans have had with the police, writing that the "relationship between Blacks and law enforcement has been contentious throughout American history...Faced with the threat of slave insurrection and the chronic problem of slaves fleeing captivity, many state legislatures in the South in the 1700s passed restrictive laws controlling and regulating the movement of slaves through what was known as 'slave patrol.' "

 She goes on to note that after slavery, during Reconstruction, numerous Southern states moved to pass what were known as "Black Codes," which were "criminal laws that created new offenses, such as 'loitering' and 'vagrancy,' punishable by fines, imprisonment, and forced labor for up to one year...Black Codes opened up a market for convict leasing, in which people in prison were contracted out as laborers to the highest private bidder for state profit."
 Chillingly, she concludes that "while Black people were rarely imprisoned during the era of slavery, criminalization had become the resolution for dealing with freed Blacks."

 Fast forward from Reconstruction to our era of mass incarceration today — and problems of policing and justice pertaining to race persist.
-Cobbina chooses to focus on Ferguson and Baltimore as representative cases for good reason: Both are African-American majority cities with high poverty, histories of racial disparity, and both experienced high-profile deaths of African Americans involving police that catalyzed large-scale protests.
+Cobbina chooses to focus on Ferguson and Baltimore as representative cases for good reason: Both are African American-majority cities with high poverty and histories of racial disparity and both experienced high-profile deaths of African Americans involving police that catalyzed large-scale protests.
 And protesters had a lot to protest about.
 In reports from 2015 and 2016 respectively, the Department of Justice found significant evidence of racial bias in policing in Ferguson and, in Baltimore, policing that stood in violation of federal anti-discrimination law and the Constitution.

 Given all of this injustice, Cobbina does something else that sets her book apart: She gives a voice to people directly affected by law enforcement practices by allowing them to speak for themselves.